lucas-vilar/python_fundamentals/Lists/README.md

 Returns the index of the given item.

 #### count():
-Returns the number of ocurrences of the given item.
+Returns the number of ocurrence of the given item.

 #### sort():
 Sort the list ascending.